SWivid/F5-TTS/README.md

 ## Development

-Use pre-commit to ensure code quality (will run linters and formatters automatically)
+Use pre-commit to ensure code quality (will run linters and formatters automatically):

 ```bash
 pip install pre-commit